The ABCs of BEC – Business Email Compromise

 Examples of some of the more damaging BEC attacks can be found here.

-Scammers do their homework to make their communications sound believeable.
+Scammers do their homework to make their communications sound believable.
 They may research company executives’ social media accounts and reference company posts to make their demands sound more realistic.

 But in most cases, breaking up a BEC attack is as simple as picking up the phone to verify instructions or reading between the lines to see if an email really “sounds like” the person you know.
 BEC attacks are preventable.
 The ABCs below provide a good start for minimizing your company’s risk.